 When visiting Disney World, there are a number of things to know before you go, but the following tips could save you some serious frustration.

-Bring a portable phone charger: The My Disney Experience app is the key to your Disney World vacation, replacing Magic Bands in 2021, so you’ll be using your phone a lot.
+Bring a portable phone charger: The My Disney Experience app is the key to your Disney World vacation.
+This is where you view wait times, make Multi Pass and Single Pass reservations, book dining, mobile order quick service food, and for some guests, pull up tickets to enter the parks.
+As a result, you’ll be using your phone a lot.
 A portable charger can keep you moving and enjoying your vacation.

 Celebrate a special event: Disney wants to celebrate your life moments with you and issues buttons for many commemorative occasions.
 You can obtain one at the Town Hall in the Magic Kingdom or Guest Relations in other parks.

 Consider a Memory Maker purchase before you go: Disney Photopass photographers are positioned at most of the key spots for capturing iconic photos, but you don’t need to pay for these.
 Photographers will gladly snap your pic with your own camera.
-However, if you think you’ll want to purchase more than 2 or 3 ride photos in addition to these keepsake memory spots, consider Memory Maker.
-The cost of the package will be cheaper than buying this number of photos individually, and if you buy before you leave, you’ll save even more.
+However, if you think you’ll want to purchase more than 2 or 3 ride professional photos taken at keepsake memory spots, consider opting in for Memory Maker.
+The cost of the package will be cheaper than buying this number of photos individually, and if you buy before you arrive at Disney World, you’ll save even more.
 Just remember to purchase more than three days before the start of your trip to ensure that it is activated when you arrive.

 Ride queue closings: Ride queues close when the park does, but the ride doesn’t stop running until the queue empties out.
 That means you can get in line any time before the official park close and still get on the ride.

-Don’t fret forgotten items: If you forget something, such as toiletries, always check with the hotel front desk before buying.
-If you’re in the park and realize you forgot diapers, formula or even if you need an OTC medications, such as Advil, don’t run back to the room.
-Got to the Baby Care Center.
+Don’t fret forgotten items: If you forget something, such as toiletries, always check with the hotel front desk before buying replacements.
+If you’re in the park and realize you forgot diapers, formula or even if you need an OTC medication, such as Advil, don’t run back to the room.
+Go to the Baby Care Center.
 In most cases, they’ll be able to assist.

 When it comes to visiting Disney World, there are many things to know before you go, and a little bit of preparation can go a long way in creating a more enjoyable visit.